 4.9.
 Procedures for effecting minor changes:

 4.9.1.
 Requests for a change in the designator, or number, or title, or cycling pattern or description may be submitted to the appropriate Dean(s) for approval provided that the essential nature of the course is not changed.

-4.9.2 Minor program changes may be submitted to the appropriate Dean(s) in cases of a change in designator, number, and/or title of courses listed within that program as a consequence of course revisions, but only if those changes do not change the essential nature of the program.
+Any departments affected by said changes shall be notified as well.4.9.2 Minor program changes may be submitted to the appropriate Dean(s) in cases of a change in designator, number, and/or title of courses listed within that program as a consequence of course revisions, but only if those changes do not change the essential nature of the program.
 The Dean(s) shall consult with the Chair of the Curriculum Committee before approving any such request.

 4.9.3 A report of such actions shall be made to the Chair of the Curriculum Committee, who shall make reports of such changes to the Curriculum Committee at the next scheduled meeting.
 At such a meeting, objections can be brought forth.